 For instance, Dr. Furhman created the ANDI (Aggregate Nutrient Density Index) to show how popular foods rate in terms of micronutrient density per calorie.
 So, for example, the more nutrient-dense food you eat, the more you will be satisfied with fewer calories.
 In other words, you will get fuller faster and eat more.

 Let’s look at the nutrient-dense foods and how they score on ANDI for the roasted vegetable pasta salad:

 - Red Bell Peppers 265

 - Mushrooms 238

 WHAT VEGETABLES ARE IN ROASTED VEGETABLE PASTA SALAD?

 Although you can choose your favorite vegetables for roasting, I have my all-time favorites.
-Because I chose vegetables with different roasting times, I used two baking sheets and grouped them with their common roasting times.
+Because I chose vegetables with different roasting times, I used two baking sheets and grouped them with their standard roasting times.

 VEGETABLES WITH A 20 MINUTE ROASTING TIME

 CHOOSING A PASTA FOR ROASTED VEGETABLE PASTA SALAD

 Even though any pasta type works well for roasted vegetable pasta salad, I chose one of my favorite noodles, Wacky Mac Veggie Spirals, made with tomato, beet, and spinach.
 These veggie spiral noodles are colorful, but they also cook in a mere 8 minutes.
 Since we are making a cold pasta salad, once the noodles are cooked, they need to be rinsed in cold water to stop the cooking process.